 Public-private partnerships may be the best solution on the table and create a win-win for the hospital, employees, and community.
 It is the hope that PPP can bring these to the table:

 - Full appraisal of risks early on.

 - The project execution and operational risk is transferred.

 - Government funds will be re-directed to other important socio-economic areas.

 - The greater efficiency of PPP reduces the budget deficit.

 Additionally, the Princess Margaret Hospital, which sits on 26-acres of land, is an ideal location that could benefit from the PPP arrangement.

 Countries that Practice Public- Private Partnership

 Jamaica is not the only country that is seriously looking at PPP, there are other countries as well.
-According to World Bank Group, these are some of the public-private partnerships from different countries:
+The World Bank Group additionally mentions these are some of the public-private partnerships from different countries:

 - Ghana – PPP Advisory Unit